AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

 encountered in the handled sequence of statements, beyond those explicitly named.
 The "name" for this otherwise anonymous exception is the Ada reserved word :ada:`others`.
-As in case statements, it covers all other choices not explicitly mentioned, and so much come last.
+As in case statements, it covers all other choices not explicitly mentioned, and so must come last.
 For
 example:

 .. code:: ada project=Courses.Ada_For_C_Embedded_Dev.SPARK.Exception_Return_Others